 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-Natural areas can become dedicated nature preserves only with the agreement of the land owner, the Department of Natural Resources, and the Natural Resources Commission.
+Natural areas can become dedicated nature preserves only with the agreement of the land owner, the Department of Natural Resources and the Natural Resources Commission.
 Once a preserve is dedicated, it is protected in perpetuity from development which would harm its natural character.

 The largest number of nature preserves are owned by various divisions of the Indiana Department of Natural Resources.
 Several city and county park and recreation boards also own preserves, along with a number of universities and colleges.

-Our main purpose is to protect the best remaining natural areas in Indiana.
+DNP's main purpose is to protect the best remaining natural areas in Indiana.
 Indiana's Nature Preserve law sets forth a process of dedication for significant natural areas.
 Those areas dedicated are permanently protected, to be preserved as pristine natural areas for all the people of Indiana.

-The mission of the Division of Nature Preserves is to identify, protect, and manage an array of nature preserves and natural areas in sufficient numbers and sufficient sizes to maintain viable examples of all of Indiana's natural communities.
+The mission of the Division of Nature Preserves is to identify, protect and manage an array of nature preserves and natural areas in sufficient numbers and sufficient sizes to maintain viable examples of all of Indiana's natural communities.
 Nature Preserves will also manage and maintain viable populations of endangered, threatened and rare species.
 These activities will be conducted for the benefit of the natural communities, their representative species as well as the benefit of future generations of mankind.

 The purpose of the Indiana Lake Michigan Coastal Program is to enhance the State’s role in planning for and managing natural and cultural resources in the coastal region and to support partnerships between federal, state and local agencies and organizations.
-The Indiana Lake Michigan Coastal Program relies upon existing laws and programs as the basis for achieving it’s purposes.
+The Indiana Lake Michigan Coastal Program relies upon existing laws and programs as the basis for achieving its purposes.